ctlusto/blog/source/2016-06-07-lessons-for-other-people.html.md

 For just about three years I wrote [math lessons](http://mathalicious.com/) that I wasn't sure I'd ever teach.
 It's a strange exercise, writing lessons for other people.
 The big experience we think of as INSTRUCTION reduces, at the tactical level, to a series of conversations among a particular group of human beings in various states of mathematical maturity.
 Trying to facilitate those conversations without immediate access to the relevant humans is hard.<sup>[<a href="https://xkcd.com/285/">citation needed</a>]</sup> It made me uncomfortable, in the best and worst ways, personally and professionally.
 It also provided me an interesting view of the curricular landscape.
 After a humiliating number of failed attempts to catalog my time in deep and frustrating contemplation of what curriculum is and how it actually functions, here are some things that I currently think.
 I think.

 ###### &sect; Creep and Retreat
-There's a phenomenon in consumer economics known as [*feature creep*](https://en.wikipedia.org/wiki/Feature_creep): the tendency for products to accumulate new features beyond the point of usefulness, desirablity, and sometimes sanity.
+There's a phenomenon in consumer economics known as [*feature creep*](https://en.wikipedia.org/wiki/Feature_creep): the tendency for products to accumulate new features beyond the point of usefulness, desirability, and sometimes sanity.
 Your remote control is probably an instructive example.
 I count 61 buttons on mine, excluding those with multiple degrees-of-freedom or combinations involving the `SHIFT` key.
 I'm not certain how many I actually use, but considerably fewer than that.
 For sure.

 I own this monstrosity because there's often a significant gap between what we actually want or need a product to do and what we require of a product in order for it to entice us in the marketplace.
 If you ask professional DVD remote engineer to design a DVD remote, there's a good chance you'll end up with something nuts.
 A professional DVD remote engineer must satisfy not only your actual consumer needs, but also your *perceived* consumer needs &mdash; needs that are sometimes created right there on the spot for the sole purpose of being immediately satisfied.[^murrica] And so you end up with a contraption that lets you watch your movies backwards at three-quarter speed with Esperanto subtitles rotated 90&deg; clockwise.
 Because the professional DVD remote engineer knows, from experience, that given the choice between *that* contraption and one that only lets you watch your movies backwards at three-quarter speed with Esperanto subtitles in *unrotated* text,[^sucker] you'll pick the first one nine times out of ten.
 Especially if they're right next to each other on store shelves.
 Which, of course, they are.